 This meant that the only oil that I needed to use for this recipe was a little bit of calorie controlled spray oil to soften the onions!

-So the only Smart Points in this recipe come from the stock cube (bouillion cube) and the tomato paste (tomato puree).
+So the only Smart Points in this recipe if you are on the Freestyle plan or the myWW Blue or Purple plan comes from the stock cube (bouillion cube) and the tomato paste (tomato puree).

 What a result!